-Scenario Editor The test scenario comprises the phones registry followed by a call establishment procedure, biding media streaming and call tear down.
-On the call originating Skinny scenario channel phone A registers with the CallManager and originating the Skinny Make Call script function.
-Bidirectional media is exchanged using the Voic Session function.
-The last scenario channel procedure for the Skinny End Call function that terminates the On the call terminating SIP scenario channel, Singuisters with the CallManager as a SIP phone executes a SIP Receive Call procedure for ans call.
-The Voice Session function performs biding media streaming.
-The call is terminated using the EndCall Receive procedure for the call terminated using the EndCall Receive procedure for the call terminated using the test sustain time and to alias/channel.
-The emulated SIP phones use consecutive IP at the same part and canacactive phone numbers. , Skinny iginates a phone A registers with the CallManager and ori call using the Skinny Make Call script function.
-Bidirectional media is exchanged using the Voic Session function.
-The last scenario channel prothe Skinny End Call function that terminates the On the call terminating SIP scenario channel, SIP segisters with the CallManager as a SIP phone executes a SIP Receive Call procedure for ans call.
-The Voice Session function performs biding media streaming.
-The call is terminated using the EndCall Receive procedure for the call terminated execute once during the test sustain time and to alias/channel.
-The emulated SIP phones use consecutive IP as iginates a . ce ocedure is ne call.
-SIP phone ne, then wering the rectional he SIP B registers with the CallManager as a SIP phore executes a SIP Receive Call procedure for ans call.
-The Voice Session function performs biding media streaming.
-The call is terminated using the EndCall Receive procedure for the call terminated using the Execution Settings The corresponding scenario channel is configure execute once during the test sustain time and to alias/channel.
-The emulated SIP phones use consecutive IP as ne, then wering the rectional he SIP execute once during the test sustain time and to alias/channel.
-The emulated SIP phones use consecutive IP a the same port and consecutive phone numbers Dial Plan The SIP endpoints phone numbers are defined 30[00001-] sequence generating expression.
-Since this channel only terminates a call, no cald destination needs configured. - SIP Settings The Enable signaling on this activity option is for the SIP functions to be executed. s selected The Port field in the SIP Settings area is specification [5060-] sequence generating expression. ed using a In the Use Server area that needs to specify a server address and port, the address is that of the CallManager, and the port is 5060.
-Outbound puregistrar functionalities are configured. the Cisco Codec Settings
+Category Settings Scenario Editor The test scenario comprises the phones registration followed by a call establishment procedure, bidirectional media streaming and call tear down.
+On the call originating Skinny scenario channel, Skinny phone A registers with the CallManager and originates a call using the Skinny Make Call script function.
+Bidirectional media is exchanged using the Voice Session function.
+The last scenario channel procedure is the Skinny End Call function that terminates the call.
+On the call terminating SIP scenario channel, SIP phone B registers with the CallManager as a SIP phone, then executes a SIP Receive Call procedure for answering the call.
+The Voice Session function performs bidirectional media streaming.
+The call is terminated using the SIP EndCall Receive procedure for the call terminating side.
+Execution Settings The corresponding scenario channel is configured to execute once during the test sustain time and to use 1 alias/channel.
+The emulated SIP phones use consecutive IP addresses, the same port and consecutive phone numbers.
+Dial Plan The SIP endpoints phone numbers are defined using a 30[00001-] sequence generating expression.
+Since this channel only terminates a call, no call destination needs configured.
+SIP Settings The Enable signaling on this activity option is selected for the SIP functions to be executed.
+The Port field in the SIP Settings area is specified using a [5060-] sequence generating expression.
+In the Use Server area that needs to specify a SIP proxy server address and port, the address is that of the Cisco CallManager, and the port is 5060 .
+Outbound proxy and registrar functionalities are configured.
+Codec Settings The default codec settings are used.

-Category Settings RTP Settings The Enable media on this activity option is selected.
+• Category Settings RTP Settings The Enable media on this activity option is selected.
 Since in the Execution Settings page the SIP phones are configured to use consecutive IPs and the same port, the RTP Port field is specified using a single 10000 value.
 Other Settings The IP version preference is set to IPv4, and the following global scenario variables are initialized and can be used by all SIP channels: VoIP_Var0 is set to the 7960BBBB[0000-] sequence generating expression.
 This variable is used by the SIP Make Registration procedure in the SIP Send Request (INVITE) script function for registering the SIP phone with a Cisco CallManager.
 VOIP_Var4 is set to '1'.
 This variable is used by the SIP Make Registration procedure to test whether the registration is executed for every loop (for a value of '1'), or only for the first loop (for a value of '2').